 There are lots of reasons for why someone may engage in stonewalling as a go-to conflict tactic, and it usually is a result of how they were raised to handle conflict when they were young.
 If they lived in a house where their parents made them feel guilty or ashamed, they may have developed stonewalling as a way to avoid feeling those feelings in other relationships as an adult.

 Stonewalling is a defensive response that people engage in so they don’t have to feel negative emotions.
 While no one likes negative feelings, some people have particular aversions to experiencing them, and have learned to avoid the possibility of feeling blamed or at fault by not engaging in any conflict directly.
 The problem with this is that this ends up fueling the conflict’s fire rather than putting it out.

-Stonewalling can make another person feel belittled and disrespected, so while the stonewalling partner may be doing so in an effort to minimize their own negative feelings, it is creating deeper negative feelings in their partner.
-As a result, the other partner may begin to develop more dramatic ways to get attention and initiate a conversation, thus increasing the avoidance from the other partner.
-If you notice that your partner stonewalls you, or if you notice you may be stonewalling your partner, here are some strategies for how to handle it:
+Stonewalling can make another person feel belittled and disrespected, so while the stonewalling partner may be doing so in an effort to minimize their own negative feelings, it is creating deeper negative emotions in their partner.
+As a result, the other partner may begin to develop more dramatic ways to get their attention and initiate a conversation, thus increasing the avoidance from the other partner.
+If you notice that your partner stonewalls you, or if you suspect that you may be unknowingly stonewalling your partner, there are some strategies than can help with improving the flow of communication:

-- Mental health professionals are skilled at helping partners handle their maladaptive tendencies in relationships and communication.
+Mental health professionals are skilled at helping people handle their maladaptive tendencies in relationships and communication.
 They can help the stonewalling partner and the stonewalled partner to engage in healthy communication and work through some of the more conflict-ridden instincts the partner is having.
-Having a neutral party there to help people work through their conflict can often make it easier to manage.
+Bringing in a licensed therapist as a neutral party to help work through they conflict can often make it easier to manage.